seinecle/gephi-tutorials/docs/generated-slides/subdir/using-filters-en_temp_common.md

 //ST: 'Escape' to see all sides, F11 for full screen

-== Download a network file for this tutorial
+== download a network file for this tutorial
-//ST: Download a network file for this tutorial
+//ST: download a network file for this tutorial

 //ST: !